High court won't review men-only draft registration law

 The last time the high court considered the Military Selective Service Act, then-Justice William Rehnquist explained that the purpose of registration “was to prepare for a draft of combat troops.”
 He said that because women could not serve in combat, the law was not unlawful sex discrimination that violated the Constitution.

 But military policy has changed.
-In 2013, the Department of Defense lifted the ban on women serving in combat.
-Two years later, the department said all military roles would be open to women without exception.
+In 2013, the Defense Department lifted the ban on women serving in combat.
+Two years later, the department said all military positions would be open to women without exception.

-Just last year, a congressional commission concluded that the "time is right" to extend the obligation to register to women.
-Sotomayor pointed to that report in noting Congress is studying the issue.

 The Biden administration had urged the justices not to take the case and to let Congress instead tackle the issue.
 Administration lawyers wrote in a brief that any "reconsideration of the constitutionality of the male-only registration requirement ... would be premature at this time” because Congress is “actively considering” the issue.